wgy1027/postFireSeverityAssessment/postFire/Post-Fire-Literature.md

 Note:
 Here, the burn severity is defined as a scaled index gauging the magnitude of ecological change caused by fire.

-## Remote Sensing of Forest Fire Severity and Vegetation Recovery
-Year: 1996